David Wheater: Oldham Athletic

 After originally turning Oldham down in an attempt to remain at Bolton, Wheater signed for local rivals Oldham Athletic on 1 August 2019 on a one-year deal with a second year option included, earning £4,000 per week.
 He made his debut two days later, starting in a 1–0 defeat against Forest Green Rovers and scored his first goal for Oldham on 24 August in a 2–1 away win against Cambridge United.
 On 29 August Wheater was named the Oldham captain.
 In January 2020 Bolton made a bid for Wheater, and owner Abdallah Lemsagam assumed Wheater would leave and join his former club, though Wheater decided to remain at Oldham.
 He finished the season with 35 appearances and 4 goals and his extra year option was activated as he needed to have played 20 matches to get the extra year.
 On 21 September 2020 Wheater, and teammate Gary Woods, were removed from the first team and forced to train with the youth team as Oldham had been trying to force them out of their contracts.
 On 12 March 2021, he was released.

 Return to Darlington

 Later that year, Wheater had surgery on a back problem, and did his rehabilitation with Darlington F.C.'s physiotherapist.
 When fit, he trained with his former club, and signed for them in late February 2022 on a non-contract basis.
 On 5 April 2022, Wheater signed a contract that would see him remain at the club until the end of the 2022–23 season.
+That season was disrupted by injuries, his contract was not renewed, and by its end he was contemplating retirement.
+He confirmed his retirement on 1 September.